 "No," I answered.
 "Why?"

 "You were biting your tongue a lot," she said.

 "Terry got a lot of the systems wrong," I said.
 "But this is his airplane, not mine.
 Besides, he's new to it."

 "But you didn't know that until the last minute," she said.
 "I guess you really have learned that rule about unspoken thoughts.
 I think you will see just how wise your mom is."

 Our quiet discussion was interrupted by several of The Little Princess's questions and then finally with Terry's return.

-"Good news, Haskels," he said.
+"Good news, Albrights," he said.
 "The chief of the astronauts office himself is going to give you a tour of the space shuttle!"

 And we spent the rest of the morning crawling all over the space shuttle.
-I got reaquainted with a friend, The Little Princess aced another report, and The Lovely Mrs. Haskel decided her old dog husband could learn new tricks after all.
+I got reacquainted with a friend, The Little Princess aced another report, and The Lovely Mrs. decided her old dog husband could learn new tricks after all.

 Over the years since, leaving those thoughts unspoken is no longer a tongue biting exercise.
 More than that, I've finally realized how it all fits into my mom's first tenet of how to be a good human being: humility first.
 Just because you have a thought, doesn't mean that thought is correct.
 You can learn more by keeping quiet.
 "Always humble," my mom would say.
 I am learning.